Morley-Ellenbrook Line

 Concourse and façade screens

 Perforated screens will be located on the concourse of Ballajura Station.
-Two artists will create screens with different inspirations: one communicating Ballajura as a place of trading and the other drawing inspiration from the Bankia Tree.
+Two artists will create screens with different inspirations: one communicating Ballajura as a place of trading and the other drawing inspiration from the Banksia Tree.

 Artwork by Marcia McGuire

-Artwork by Marj Datodi
+Artwork by Mark Datodi

 Noranda Station